nebari-dev/nebari-docs/docs/docs/explanations/advanced-custom-settings.md

 :::note Note
 Currently only public git repositories are supported.
 Path location key should not start or end with trailing slash.
+You can configure JupyterLab to open in a location within the cloned repository by setting `preferred_dir` option within the `jupyterlab` group.
 :::

+- `jupyterlab.preferred_dir` - Sets the default location in which JupyterLab should open the file browser in.

 ### Terraform